michael081906/Robotic-polishing/README.md

 # 2020/8/12 Update
 This was a final project of an awesome course ENPM808X (Advanced Topics in Engineering; Software Development for Robotics) in 2017.
-I learned so much from this course and have been using some of the content during my everyday research programming tasks.
+I learned so much from this course and have been using some of the contents during my everyday research programming tasks.
 This is a deprecated repository, but I just put it here to show my learning footprint.

 # Robotic-polishing
 [![Build Status](https://travis-ci.org/michael081906/Robotic-polishing.svg?branch=master)](https://travis-ci.org/michael081906/Robotic-polishing)